-Deferring your loans for an internship, law clerkship, fellowship, or residency
+Deferring your loans for an internship, clerkship, fellowship, or residencyfootnote 2

-- Require you to have a bachelor’s degree as a prerequisite for acceptance.
+- The program must require you to have a bachelor’s degree as a prerequisite for acceptance into the program; or

-- Be a supervised training program that leads to a degree or certificate OR is required for the student to be certified for professional practice or service.
+- is required for you to be certified for a professional practice or service.

-Approval of your internship, law clerkship, fellowship, or residency program deferment request is solely at the discretion of Sallie Mae.
+- Approval of your internship, clerkship, fellowship, or residency program deferment request is solely at the discretion of Sallie Mae.

-To request a deferment, download an Internship, Law Clerkship, Fellowship, or Residency Deferment Form.
-You and an official from your internship, law clerkship, fellowship, or residency program must complete the form before submitting it to us.
+- To request a deferment, submit an Internship, Clerkship, Fellowship, or Residency Deferment Form completed by you and an official from your internship, clerkship, fellowship, or residency program.

-- Be sure to continue making your payments until we let you know if your deferment request has been approved.
+- Continue to make your payments until we let you know if your deferment request has been approved.

-- You can re-request a deferment of your student loan every 12 months until you hit your maximum allowed.
+- Re-request a deferment of your student loans every 12 months.

 - You can ask to have the deferment removed at any time if you want to return to making principal and interest payments.